bradghiasi/Basic-GPT/README.md

 Python, PyTorch (CUDA optional)

+The dataset has not been added, so users can use a customized text dataset.

 ### Purpose

 This repo is designed to demonstrate hands-on understanding of LLM fundamentals—model architecture, training dynamics, and embedding-based sequence modeling—by building an end-to-end implementation without relying on high-level LLM frameworks.